Yamamoto0773/miditone-server/README.md

 see also : [Authorization](#authorization)

 ## Launch
-Type commands on application root directory
+Type commands in application root directory
 ```sh
 $ up
 ```
 Launch complete when 'Use Ctrl-C to stop' is printed on your terminal.

 ## Terminate
-Please type `ctrl-c` in your terminal where running application
+Please type `ctrl-c` on your terminal where application is running.

 Or, on another terminal